PostgREST/postgrest/api.rst

 Deletions
 =========

-To delete rows in a table, use the DELETE verb plus :ref:`Horizontal Filtering (Rows)`_.
+To delete rows in a table, use the DELETE verb plus :ref:`h_filter`.
 For instance deleting inactive users:

 .. code-block:: HTTP